Aliases for TARDBP Gene

 GeneCards Summary for TARDBP Gene

 TARDBP (TAR DNA Binding Protein) is a Protein Coding gene.
 Diseases associated with TARDBP include amyotrophic lateral sclerosis 10, with or without ftd and ftdals1.
 Among its related pathways are Neuroscience.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and identical protein binding.
+GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is DAZAP1.

 UniProtKB/Swiss-Prot for TARDBP Gene